About

 Kenji Kushida, PhD

 Kushida’s research streams include Information Technology innovation, Silicon Valley’s economic ecosystem, technology policy, Japan’s political economic transformation since the 1990s, and the Fukushima nuclear disaster.
-He has published several books and numerous articles in each of these streams, including the series “Startup Japan” from Carnegie and journal articles “The Politics of Commoditization in Global ICT Industries,” “Cloud Computing: From Scarcity to Abundance,” and others.
+He has published several books and numerous articles in each of these streams, including the series “Innovative Japan, Global Japan” “Startup Japan” and “Silicon Valley Revisited” from Carnegie and journal articles “The Politics of Commoditization in Global ICT Industries,” “Cloud Computing: From Scarcity to Abundance,” and others.
 His latest business book in Japanese is “The Algorithmic Revolution Disruption: a Silicon Valley Vantage on IoT, Fintech, Cloud, and AI” (Asahi Shimbun Shuppan 2016).

-He is a fellow of the US-Japan Leadership Program, a Trilateral Commission David Rockefeller Fellow alumni, member of the G1 Next Generation Leaders, and a Mansfield Foundation Network for the Future member.
+He is a fellow of the US-Japan Leadership Program, alumni of the Trilateral Commission David Rockefeller Fellow, G1 Next Generation Leaders, and Mansfield Foundation Network for the Future.
+He is a board member of G1 Silicon Valley, and previously served as trustee for the Japan ICU Foundation.

 Recent News